agude/agude.github.io/_drafts/2017-02-06-switrs_motorcycle_crashes_by_date.md

 ## Day of the Week

-The weekends [showed a decrease in the number of all motor-vehicle accidents][dotw], but for motorcycles weekends are prime riding time and so we actually see an increase on the weekends.
-Weekends are actually like a mini-holiday, so they provide a way to look at the same seasonal holiday phenomenon [discussed above][this_dbd].
+The weekends [showed a decrease in the number of all motor-vehicle accidents][dotw].
+But for motorcycles, for whom weekends are the prime riding time, there is actually an increase on the weekends.
+If we think of weekends as a kind of mini-holiday, they provide a way to look at the same seasonal holiday phenomenon [discussed above][this_dbd].
+Winter holidays showed high variance, so I would expect to see some weekends with high winter ridership, and some with low ridership.
+Summer holidays had low variance, so I expect to see similar ridership on all weekends.

 [dotw]: {% post_url 2016-12-02-switrs_crashes_by_date %}#day-of-the-week
 [this_dbd]: #day-by-day

-These [violin plots][violin] show the distribution of accidents by day of the week over the 15 years.
+The [violin plots][violin] below show the distribution of accidents by day of the week over the 15 year period.
 They are divided into two seasons: summer (May--October) and winter (November--April).

 [violin]: https://en.wikipedia.org/wiki/Violin_plot